Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Make sure it does not show up in the labeled view but that its software is added to the actual partition.

+  * ``partitionletter.lua``, the generic implementation of the partition module for the LUMI software stack, does no longer use ``LMOD_MODIULE_ROOT``, but detects the root of the module installation from its own position using Lmod instrospection functions.

   * Scripts to generate the external modules configuration file for EasyBuild based on a Python script that defines the Cray PE compoments and then some more so that